Enterprise ArchitectureTOGAFTOGAF Masterclass

 TopicTrick

-The TOGAF Content Metamodel: Mapping Architecture Entities
+TOGAF Content Metamodel: Mapping Architecture Entities

-What is the Content Metamodel?
+What is the TOGAF Content Metamodel?

 The TOGAF Content Metamodel is the formal blueprint that defines how an architecture is structured.
 If you think of an architecture as a map of an organization, the Content Metamodel defines what the "symbols" on that map are — such as Business Services, Data Objects, Application Components, and Technology Services — and, more importantly, how they relate to each other.
+The full specification is maintained by The Open Group.

 Without a standardized metamodel, different architects in the same organization might name things differently or fail to see how a change in a business process might break an underlying database.
 The Content Metamodel provides the common language that ensures consistency across the entire Enterprise Architecture (EA).